open-contracting/infrastructure/docs/guidance/assess-against-ids.md

 ```

-If the contracting data is published using OCDS then use it to populate the contracting processes section of the project level data, following the guidance on [using contracting data to understand infrastructure projects](contracts-to-projects.md).
+If the contracting data is published using OCDS then use it to populate the contracting processes section of the project-level data, following the guidance on [using contracting data to understand infrastructure projects](contracts-to-projects.md).

 <!-- TODO: update link once input mapping added to documentation -->

-If the data isn’t published using OCDS, use the [OC for Infrastructure Field-Level Mapping Template](https://docs.google.com/spreadsheets/d/1xHLf_w193pp97zfzhLc_LI-yEXrR_eyscga06Qo1blk/copy) to map the data to the [contracting processes section](../projects/reference.md#contractingprocess) of the project level data specification and add the data to the OC for Infrastructure JSON files for each project.
+If the data isn’t published using OCDS, use the [OC for Infrastructure Field-Level Mapping Template](https://docs.google.com/spreadsheets/d/1xHLf_w193pp97zfzhLc_LI-yEXrR_eyscga06Qo1blk/copy) to map the data to the [contracting processes section](../projects/reference.md#contractingprocess) of the project-level data specification and add the data to the OC for Infrastructure JSON files for each project.

 <!-- TODO: replace link to google sheets with link to OCP website resources section -->